netcreateorg/lessons/_items/StudentToHistory.md

 **Teacher support:** Teachers will need to
 - understand the basics of Net.Create (node and edge entry).
 [See this basic-data-entry video!](https://netcreate.org)
 - how to toggle between network view and table view and sort columns in table view.
-- how to use one network filter (the "?????" filter).
-[See this ?????-filter video!](https://netcreate.org)

 # How should I use this template?